DDDas7/ipa-ad-trust-healthcheck/README.md

 Successful working of IPA - AD Trust environment depends on multiple factors.
-The objective of this Python  script is to perform a checklist to validate the factors leading to successful creation of IPA - AD trust and post trust setup.
+The objective of this Python  script is to perform a checklist to validate the factors leading to a successful creation of IPA - AD Trust and also, a post-Trust setup.

 ## User experience

-IPA - AD Trust creation or working can fail or face issue due any of the following common factors:
+IPA - AD Trust creation or its operations may experience issues because of any of the following common factors:

 * Firewall